l0nelyc0w/Penumbra/README.md

 ## What is Haveno?

 Haveno is a private and decentralized way to exchange Monero for national currencies or other cryptocurrencies.
 Haveno uses peer-to-peer networking and multi-signature escrow to facilitate trading without a trusted third party custodian.
-Disputes can be resolved using human arbitration.
+Disputes can be resolved using non-custodial arbitration.

 ## Running a local test network